 Covington is a somewhat small city located in the state of Louisiana.
 With a population of 10,564 people and nine constituent neighborhoods, Covington is the 53rd largest community in Louisiana.

 Covington real estate is some of the most expensive in Louisiana, although Covington house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Covington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Covington are a mix of both white- and blue-collar jobs.
-Overall, Covington is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Covington who work in sales jobs (12.61%), office and administrative support (11.28%), and food service (9.06%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Covington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Covington is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Covington who work in sales jobs (13.92%), management occupations (11.67%), and teaching (9.69%).

 Covington is a very ethnically-diverse city.
 The people who call Covington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Covington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Covington include French, Irish, English, and Italian.
+Important ancestries of people in Covington include French, German, Irish, English, and Italian.

 The most common language spoken in Covington is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.